mozurita24/CS304ProfessionalNetworkingWriting/README.md

 	1. Daily Specials: The program allows users to check if there are any daily specials.
 	2. Menu Selection: Users can select items from the restaurants menu.
 	3. Tip Selection: Users can choose a tip percentage from predefined options (15%, 18%, 20%) or enter a custom tip percentage.
-	4. Server’s Name: The program asks for the servers first and last name.
+	4. Servers Name: The program asks for the servers first and last name.
 	5. Number of Beverages: Users need to enter the number of beverages ordered.

 -Outputs